 The project will provide significant local employment and procurement opportunities based on the agreement for the concrete gravity structure to be constructed in Argentia, as well as for the engineering and fabrication of the accommodations module and the fabrication of the flare boom, helideck and life boat stations to take place in the province.

-The West White Rose project is the largest oil & gas production project to proceed in Canada this year.
-The project is expected to create approximately 250 permanent platform jobs once operational.
+The West White Rose project is expected to create approximately 250 permanent platform jobs once operational.

 ExxonMobil Canada is the operator for the Hebron project and project participants include: